-Publishing contracts were completed for 37 titles, with continued emphasis on attracting external subsidies and grants to cover editorial and production costs.
-Publishing partnerships are in place with leading cultural and educational organisations such as the State Library of New South Wales, the State Library of Victoria, the Australian War Memorial, the Art Gallery of NSW and the Lowy Institute, as well as private companies and foundations.
+Publishing contracts were completed for 49 titles, with ongoing emphasis on attracting external subsidies and grants to cover editorial and production costs.
+Publishing partnerships are in place with leading cultural and educational organisations such as the State Library of New South Wales, the State Library of Victoria, the Australian War Memorial, the Art Gallery of NSW, the Lowy Institute and Sydney Living Museums.

 Third-party contractor TL Distribution was retained for sales of NewSouth Publishing and agency titles in Australia and New Zealand and surplus stock was pulped at regular intervals to reduce storage charges.
-At year end, 394 titles in the UNSW Press and NewSouth imprints remained in stock, as well as 6 backlist titles in the Redfern Legal Centre Publishing imprint.
-There was a 1.4% decrease in the number of units held in stock from the previous year.
+At year end, 403 titles in the UNSW Press and NewSouth imprints remained in stock, as well as one backlist title in the Redfern Legal Centre Publishing imprint.
+There was a 12.7% increase in number of units held in stock over the previous year.
 All agency titles, except those from CSIRO Publishing, are accepted on consignment.